Native American Indian Spa Treatments

 Osha

-Osha the most widely used herbal medicine in the southwest.
-Elders have always like to receive Osha as a gift.
+Osha is the most widely used herbal medicine in the southwest.
+Elders have always liked to receive Osha as a gift.
 Associated with good luck and protection.
 Used to treat coughs and colds.
-One of the most important herbs of the Rocky Mountain region.
+It is one of the most important herbs of the Rocky Mountain region.
 Caution: Do not use during pregnancy or if breastfeeding.

 Pinon